 We leave at 9 am, just before the parking meters become active.
 Following the coast, we meet the Revellata peninsula,

 with its water of all shades of blue.
-The fresh wind invites us to continue and between
+We continue and between

 an exceptional view of the sea and another great view of the extraordinary cliffs we arrive at Galeria (we proceed slowly

 along the narrow roads, but surely we do not get bored nor we meet traffic!).

 Here the river Fango flows into the sea creating a lagoon with a particular ecosystem that can be visited by canoe...

 a trip that does not particularly appeal us.
 Therefore, we prefer to walk on the long beach and play like children.

 In the photos you will have noticed the typical overcrowding of August 16th...

 Our goal is Porto, but before we reach it we see, from the panoramic road, some splendid little bays.
 Scandola Reserve

 In the background there is the Scandola nature reserve, with its red promontory.
 We park and by a steep path